jkschluesener/jkschluesener/README.md

-# Hello! 👋
-## My name is Jan K. Schlüsener
+# Hi, I'm Jan :wave:

 - 🧠 Currently working in Neuroscience
-- 🖼️ Working on image representation and processing in the brain
+- 🖼️ Working on image representation & processing in the brain

-## Skills:
+## Skills

 - 📊 Data Analysis
 - ⚙️ Machine Learning and Statistics
 - 🐍 Python, R and Matlab